Ryan-Amaral/ml-runner/README.md

 # ml-runner

-## Bipedal-Walker-v3 experiments with SBB or TPG or Both
+## Nethack experiments with SBB or TPG or Both

 ### What is it?
 A general framework/codebase for running machine learning experiments.